Essential Peruvian Food: 10 Dishes You Must Try

 We know that eating a cow’s heart doesn’t look delicious, however, many visitors tried the anticucho and now love it.
 These dish has an ancient history in the pre-Columbian era and is popular for being a delicious yet affordable street food.

-Papas a la Huancaina The side dish consists of boiling potatoes topped with a hot cheese sauce known as “huancaina sauce”.
-Fresh cheese, garlic, aji amarillo (Peruvian yellow chili peppers), milk, and bread or saltine crackers for thickness are the main ingredients of the sauce.
+Papas a la Huancaina: This side dish consists of boiling potatoes topped with a hot cheese sauce known as “huancaina sauce.”
+The main ingredients of the sauce are fresh cheese, garlic, aji amarillo (Peruvian yellow chili peppers), milk, and bread or saltine crackers for thickness

 A delicious side dish, papa a la huancaina